East Side Union High School District

-The East Side Union High School District (abbreviated as ESUHSD) is a school district in San Jose, California, serving the East Side of San Jose.
+The East Side Union High School District (abbreviated as ESUHSD) is a school district in San Jose, California, serving the East Side, Berryessa, and South of San Jose.
 ESUHSD administers 19 high schools with a combined enrollment of approximately 24,500 students in the area of San Jose, Santa Clara County, California.
 The schools include 11 comprehensive or traditional and 7 alternative high school programs.
 An Adult Education Program serves an additional 26,000 students.

 Schools in service

 The district currently operates the following high schools (Data entered from California Department of Education SARC reports):